Mohammedan SC (Kolkata): Considerable period of success (1947–1980)

 By the 1960s, Mohammedan changed its rules and formed teams with players from other communities too.
-In 1960, as a top club of India, Mohammedan was invited to the Aga Khan Gold Cup, which was at that time considered a continental tournament to determine the unofficial Asian champions.
+In 1960, as a top club of India, Mohammedan was invited to the 1960 edition of the Aga Khan Gold Cup, which was at that time considered a continental tournament to determine the unofficial Asian champions.
 Held in Dhaka, Mohammedan became the first Indian side to win a trophy on foreign soil, beating the Perserikatan champions Persatuan Sepakbola Makassar 4–1 in the final.
 The match is still considered to be one of the greatest matches ever played in Dhaka, and also featured renowned Pakistani forward Muhammad Umer Baloch for Mohammedan.
 Despite considerably low performance domestically, Mohammedan was still one of the biggest crowd pullers, especially in Delhi, during Durand Cup and DCM Trophy.
 The next CFL success came only after a decade since their last win, when Mohammedan became the champions without losing a single match, registering their tenth CFL title.
-In 1971, Mohammedan won the IFA Shield without conceding a goal and by defeating Tollygunge Agragami FC 2–0 in the final.
+In 1971, Mohammedan won the IFA Shield without conceding a goal and by defeating Tollygunge Agragami 2–0 in the final.